 Now, for the countdown ... let’s get started!

 Disney World Value Resort #5: Disney’s All-Star Sports Resort

-Disney’s All-Star Sports is one of the original Value Resorts.
+Disney’s All-Star Sports (as low as $122 a night) is one of the original Value Resorts.
 Sharing in the trend of oversized, colorful displays at the Value Resorts, this hotel features sky-high football helmets, tennis racquets, basketball hoops and more.
 Because the theming revolves around sports, there isn’t as much room for variety in décor as the other Disney Value Resorts.
 With that being said, it is the perfect option for your tadpole who may not be as sold on the fairytale Disney experience, and needs some touchdowns and slam dunks to balance out the princesses.

 All-Star Sports features Surfboard Bay pool.
 True to its name, this pond is donned with surfboards, waves and shark fins.
 While this is the primary resort pool with the bar and rec activities, the Grand Slam pool is our personal favorite!
 Located in a quieter area, this pool looks like a baseball diamond with Goofy throwing the first pitch at its center.
 Yeeeeer out!